Updated: Sep 24, 2018

-We can all agree – summer is here!
-With recent temperatures in the high 90’s, people and pets are at risk for heatstroke.
+We look forward to summer for many reasons.
+The heat isn't one of them!
+When the temperatures climb, people and pets are at risk for heatstroke.
 Whether you are hiking, walking, running, or visiting dog parks, please take some time to familiarize yourself with the signs of heatstroke to keep your pet safe and healthy.

 Heatstroke occurs when a pet’s body temperature increases to 104.9 F or greater after engaging in exercise/activity or being exposed to an increased outdoor temperature.
 The body is designed to function at a constant body temperature and is regulated by a center within the hypothalamus located in the brain.
 As body temperature begins to increase in pets, a signal is sent to the brain telling the body to initiate panting.
 Panting is the primary means of cooling in pets; they lack the ability to sweat like we humans.
 Other methods to decrease body temperature include convection (finding a cool place to lie down) and changes in blood circulation (dilation of the blood vessels to cool a larger volume of blood).

 In Florida, pet owners not only have to consider the temperature outside, but also the humidity level.
 As the humidity rises the effectiveness of cooling through panting is decreased.
 Certain individual factors can increase the risk of heatstroke in a pet.
 These include obesity, brachycephalic breeds (such as bulldogs, pugs, lhasa apsos, boston terriers, etc.), presence of a collapsing trachea or laryngeal paralysis, or previous history of heat-induced illness.